 Not all firms have to give effect to the remuneration requirements in the same way and to the same extent.
-Each of the codes (with the exception of the new SYSC 19F code) contains the concept of proportionality, under which the firm must comply with the requirements in a manner and to the extent that is appropriate to its size, internal organisation and the nature of its activities.
+Each of the codes (with the exception of those in SYSC 19F) contains the concept of proportionality, under which firms must comply with the requirements in a manner and to the extent that is appropriate to their size, internal organisation and the nature of their activities.
 The FCA and PRA have produced guidance for many of the codes explaining the relevant factors in determining how proportionality applies.
-Firms of greater significance and posing the greater risk to financial stability fall within the highest proportionality level and will have the greater levels of compliance.
+Firms of greater significance and posing the greatest risk to financial stability fall within the highest proportionality level and will have the greater levels of compliance.